 The Hebrew word for east, as we saw last week, is Kedem, “that which lies before.”
 In several places in the Bible, this word is used in reference to the forehead.
 The “star in the east,” then, was a star that the wise men saw in their foreheads…

-Parallel Passages, with Commentary, from the Bible and the Bhagavad Gita, by Swami Kriyananda (J. Donald Walters)
+– Swami Kriyananda, Rays of the Same Light, Parallel Passages, with Commentary, from the Bible and the Bhagavad Gita, Volume 3

 This Light in the forehead is also known as the spiritual eye.
 May the Light of Christ be within you, and shine all around your family, now and always!